 Storage and Meal Prep Instructions

-Storage: For the best taste and experience, consume the natto sushi rolls fresh, or at least within 12 hours of preparation.
+Storage: For the best taste, consume the natto sushi rolls fresh, or at least within 12 hours of preparation.
 If you are not consuming them directly, store them in the refrigerator.

 FAQ

 Prefer deconstructed sushi instead?
-Check out this 30-minute Rainbow Poke Bowl recipe which uses this 5-Minute Easy Marinated Tofu and my 3-Minute Oil-free Mayonnaise recipe!
+Check out this 30-minute Rainbow Poke Bowl!

-If you’re a fan of fermented food, try my Indonesian Sticky Tempeh recipe.
+If you’re a fan of fermented food, try my Indonesian Sticky Tempeh or Kimchi Loaded Fries.

 Ingredients